Tasmania – UnderDownunder

 Ivan Holyman, Tasmania 2020

-We were blessed with two weeks of wonderful weather, but this must be the best way to see Tasmania!
+THE way to see Tasmania!
+This must be the best way to see Tasmania!
 Riding pace to get around and fabulous food and accommodation to keep you fresh.
 I absolutely loved it, including the challenges like climbing kunyani/Mt Wellington and Jacob’s Ladder at Ben Lomond.
 Isabel and Sam were fantastic guides/hosts and the routes were well researched.
 Can’t wait to do another Bike Odyssey!

 Daniel Webber, Tasmania 2021

+Outstanding support & customer service.
 Tassie Down Under was my first Bike Odyssey and I couldn’t have been more thrilled with how it all went!
-Sam and Isabel leave nothing to chance, they are super organized and extremely accommodating to the varying needs of each person on tour.
+Sam and Isabel leave nothing to chance.
+They are super organized and extremely accommodating to the varying needs of each person on tour.
 The support they gave us both on and off the bike was absolutely outstanding.
 The accommodation was high end and the meals were incredible.
 I’m already planning my next Bike Odyssey and it won’t be my last!

 Karen Cunningham, Tasmania 2021